The First Sunday in Advent, 3 December 2023

 Isaiah 64:9 “Be not so terribly angry, O LORD, and remember not iniquity forever.”

 St. Cyril [Early 5th century Patriarch of Alexandria, Egypt]: “Since they had come to this situation through their many sins, they wove their prayers with great skill… They ask him as the creator of his own work to be reasonable and sparing with those who were brought into being and life by him.”
 (262).

 - Do I understand that confession really is good for the soul… especially private confession?

 - Do I doubt that the Lord has given the holy keys of the Kingdom to His Church on earth?

 As the head of the family should teach them in a simple way to his household.

 With these words God tenderly invites us to believe that He is our true Father and that we are His true children, so that with all boldness and confidence we may ask Him as dear children ask their dear father.

 - Pray for every unbaptized child and adult you know and for the child’s parents, too.

-- Pray for your unchurched loved ones and friends.
+- Pray for your unchurched loved ones and friends, especially that they would accept an invitation to join you for Christmas Eve worship.
 Invite one or more of them to worship.

 For Husbands and Wives